baking-bread/boutique/README.md

 A boutique is a small, specialized shop that offers a curated selection of products or services, typically focusing on unique, high-quality, or niche items.
 Boutiques stand out for their personalized shopping experience, exclusive inventory, and a focus on quality over quantity.

+With boutique developers can offer services and curated golden paths to your organization.

 ## Getting Started

 ### Prerequisites